 First Time Home Buyer Education Options:

-$65 for 1 person/$110 for two – You hear directly from industry experts about the home buying process.
+$65 for 1 person/$110 for two (Updated for November 2019 Class to $100/$130 for two) – You hear directly from industry experts about the home buying process.
 You must register for classes ahead of time.
 You can sign up here.
 Classes are once a month and run from 5:30pm-8:30pm Tuesday, Wednesday, and Thursday evenings.
 Your fee also includes a free follow-up one-on-one appointment including a free soft credit check and mortgage readiness review.

 Upcoming 2019 Dates:

 Instead of taking a course, you can sign up for a one-on-one appointment to review your mortgage readiness.
 You can review credit, budgeting, savings, and affordability with one of our highly trained counselors.
 See how much you can afford!
 To sign up click here.